 Dictatorship is government that has the power to govern without consent of those being governed.
-Dictatorship is a contrast to democracy.
-It is Totalitarianism when a state regulates nearly every aspect of public and private behavior of the people.
+Dictatorship is generally contrasted with democracy.
+It is totalitarianism when a state regulates nearly every aspect of public and private behavior of the people.
 Totalitarianism also corresponds to pluralism.
-Military Dictatorship may be official or unofficial and may not qualify as stratocratic.
+Military dictatorship may be official or unofficial and may not qualify as stratocratic.
 Military dictatorships is contrasted with Communist State.

 A dictatorship and authoritarianism are characterized by a single leader or group of leaders and little or no toleration for political pluralism or independent programs or media. - Ezrow, Natasha (2011).

 Dictators and dictatorships : understanding authoritarian regimes and their leaders.
 Frantz, Erica.
 New York: Continuum.
 A dictatorship has been defined as a form of government in which the absolute power is concentrated in the hands of a leader, and it aims to abolish political pluralism and civilian mobilization. - Olson, Mancur (1993).
 "Dictatorship, Democracy, and Development" The American Political Science Review.

 Between the two world wars, four types of dictatorships have been described: Constitutional, Communist (nominally championing the "dictatorship of the proletariat"), Counterrevolutionary and Fascist.
 In military dictatorship political power resides with the military.
 Military dictatorship is similar to a Stratocracy, a state ruled directly by the military.

 Since World War II, a broader range of dictatorships has been recognized, including Third World dictatorships, theocratic or religious dictatorships and dynastic or family-based dictatorships. - Frank J. Coppa (1 January 2006).
 Encyclopedia of Modern Dictators: From Napoleon to the Present.